volodya-lombrozo/jtcop/docs/articles/jtcop-usage-article.md

 layout of tests.
 It also doesn't show much concern about checking test anti-patterns.

+In summary, while static analyzers like Checkstyle, PMD, and SonarQube offer a range of rules and checks to ensure code quality, there are noticeable gaps in their capability to holistically address test-related concerns.
+Checkstyle primarily focuses on Java production code consistency and offers limited features specifically for tests, necessitating users to craft their own checkers for unique test-related constraints.
+PMD offers a comprehensive set of rules for JUnit assertions, but it lacks support for widely-used frameworks like Hamcrest and does not check method naming patterns.
+SonarQube offers a broad array of rules, many of which overlap with PMD.
+However, it still falls short in examining certain critical test checks, such as Hamcrest assertions, test anti-patterns, and the correct placement of tests.
+Collectively, while these tools lay a foundation for maintaining test code quality, there is still significant room for improvement in aligning with industry test standards and best practices.

 ### Introduction to jtcop

 So we decided to create a tool that will help us to keep our tests